madelsberger/pausebuffer/README.md

 or, by adding pausebuffer-specific parameters when sending a message, you can more precisely control how your bot reacts to periods of high activity.

+Basic whisper throttling is also included (since version 1.1.0).
+For a number of reasons, the whisper rules are much simpler.
+(The twitch rate limits for whispers are simpler / less variable.
+The use cases for bots to whisper are less common - and also more limited due to the limit on recipients each day.
+And also, the advanced message/action features have, to the best of my knowledge, never been used, so it makes sense to use a more YAGNI approach going forward.)

 ## Requirements

 pausebuffer expects you to provide it with a tmi.js client to wrap.
 It is